makrai/notes/palmer10-sem-role-label.md

         orthographical forms
   * larger number of verbs than English, and the tradeoff is that
     * Chinese verbs tend to be less polysemous
     * Chinese has so-called “stative verbs” that are generally translated into adjectives in English
     * smaller average verb frequency given a similar-sized corpus
-      * data sparsity
-        * class-based back-off
+      * data sparsity ~> class-based back-off
       * more uniform argument structure for verbs
   * words consist of characters rather than letters
     * characters are morphemes that can also be words themselves
     * Multi-character words are mostly compounds
-    * verb components are sometimes incorporated arguments (e.g., 发 “hair” in 理发 “cut-hair”) or
+    * verb components are sometimes incorporated arguments (eg 发 “hair” in 理发 “cut-hair”)
-    * [incorporations] have their own argument structures
+    * incorporations have their own argument structures
-      * e.g., if a verb has an incorporated object, it is unlikely that is will also have an external object
+      * eg if a verb has an incorporated object, it is unlikely that it will also have an external object
-* syntactic constructions that do not have a close parallel in English, and they can be exploited to improve Chinese semantic role labeling
+* syntactic constructions that do not have a close parallel in English
+  * they can be exploited to improve Chinese semantic role labeling
   * BA construction
     * a closed class of words POS-tagged BA
-    * Syntactically, BA is treated as a light verb that takes a clausal complement, and the subject of the clausal complement tends to be Arg1 instead of Arg0, different from a typical clause or sentence in Chinese
+    * Synt: BA is treated as a light verb that takes a clausal complement, and the subject of the clausal complement tends to be Arg1 instead of Arg0, different from a typical clause or sentence in Chinese
   * BEI construction is the Chinese passive construction
     * not marked by passive morphology (past participle)
     * a closed group of light verbs POS-tagged LB (for long BEI) and SB (for